This is a make-ahead prep meal for busy work nights. The Instant pot is the perfect application because it can do so many different tasks for you!

 Start with one decent sized chuck roast, 12 oz beer (American Lager works well as does a dark beer), 1 tablespoon onion powder, 1 tablespoon garlic powder, 1 teaspoon black pepper, and 2 tablespoons bullion powder.
 Beer!!
 We prefer the High Life in this household, but a nice Leinenkugel’s Creamy Dark works well too!

 Spray the Instant Pot with some oil and turn it on to saute.
 Let it get nice and hot, and hit each side (including the thin side where all the good fat is) until it’s nice and brown.
 This really gives it a great flavor.
 Using an insert like this helps with the sticking.
-I am currently using the Instant Pot Max and I LOVE IT. (affiliate links)
+I am currently using the Instant Pot Max and I LOVE IT.

 Dump in the beer and add the spices and Beef Bullion on top.
-I like to use Watkins Beef base (affiliate link) due to the superior flavor.
+I like to use Watkins Beef base due to the superior flavor.
 You can mix them in with the beer, but I have this idea that leaving the spices on top help the flavor get into the meat.
 Not sure if it’s true or not, but it’s delicious so I’m not changing anything.

 And here you can pause if you like.
 This one, I left in the fridge for 2 days until Monday (Monday nights are always so hectic).
+Using a silicon lid for the pot is convenient.

 I pulled it out Monday morning (put together Saturday afternoon) and brought it up to a boil while I was in the shower by putting it on high pressure (it doesn’t get up to high pressure).
 Doing this really helps the cooking get kick-started.
 Then, before leaving for work, I set it to slow cook low.
 I was gone for about 12 hours.
 If you’re gone for less time, you may want to consider slow cook high.
 It’s difficult to overcook this meat because it has nice marbling.